Robert Rattray Tatlock: Later life

 The Contemporary Review and the New Statesman.
 He was a proponent of greater recognition of the importance of art, and also a greater acceptance of modern art.

+In 1924 he married the artist Cicely Hey.
 He died in Essex on 29 June 1954.

 Robert R Tatlock is listed on the Glasgow School of Art's First World War Roll of Honour.